jerryscript-project/iotjs/docs/IoT.js-Package-(outdated).md

+**The content on this page does not work.
+Currently, there is no plan to run ipm server.
+This document will leave for discussion in the future.**

 IoT.js follows the practice of node.js npm to provide module development community with separate IoT.js own registry.

 * To see what it actually is, please visit [www.npmjs.com](https://www.npmjs.com/), and also [docs.npmjs.com](https://docs.npmjs.com/).